Integrations

 Reservations and Owner Charges

-If you need to refresh a specific type of data from your accounting system — for example, to pull in newly added bills or bill payments — you can trigger an on-demand sync directly from your accounting integration's settings page.
+If you need to refresh a specific data type — for example, to pull an updated chart of accounts or re-import bill payment records — you can trigger a manual sync from the accounting integration settings page:

-- Navigate to Connections → Integrations and open your accounting integration's Settings.
+- Navigate to Connections → Integrations and click Manage next to your accounting connection.

-- Click the sync button for that data type to trigger an immediate refresh.
+- Use the Sync button next to the relevant data type (for example, Chart of Accounts or Bill Payments) to trigger an immediate refresh.

 Tips for a Smooth Setup

 Run a test sync with a single transaction before pushing a full month of data.
-This lets you confirm your GL code mappings are correct and catch any configuration issues early.
+Confirm the transaction appears correctly in your accounting system — with the right GL code, vendor, and tracking category — before processing in bulk.

 If a sync fails, navigate to Accounting → Sync to view the sync queue.
-Error details are shown inline next to the affected record, so you can identify and resolve the issue before retrying.
+Each failed item displays an error message explaining what went wrong, so you can correct the issue and retry.

 Frequently Asked Questions